Hydrodynamics of noncircular vortices in beams of light and other two-dimensional fluids: Paraxial/Schr odinger Tilted Vortices

 \subsection{Theoretical Formulation}

-Under a paraxial approximation for the monochromatic electromagnetic vector potential, ${\bf A}(\bfr , t) = {\bf e}_x A_0\psi(\bfr,z)e^{\imath(k z - \omega t)}$, electrodynamics are governed by a two-dimensional Schr\"odinger equation~\cite{Lax1975}:
+Under a paraxial approximation for the monochromatic electromagnetic vector potential, ${\bf A}(\bfr , t) = {\bf e}_x A_0\psi(\bfr,z)e^{i(k z - \omega t)}$, electrodynamics are governed by a two-dimensional Schr\"odinger equation~\cite{Lax1975}:

 Here $\cal V$ is an arbitrary linear operator that can even be a nonlinear function of $\psi$, allowing the results which follow to be applied to both nonlinear optics and quantum fluid settings.
-Two characteristic lengths, that vary with the application, are used to non-dimensionalize transverse and axial position, so that the resulting non-dimensional equation is
+Two characteristic lengths, which vary with the application, are used to nondimensionalize the transverse and axial positions, so that the resulting nondimensional equation is

-Here and in the following theoretical development, all positions are taken to be non-dimensional.
+Here and in the following theoretical development, all positions are taken to be nondimensional.